Receptionist stabbed to death during robbery bid in Delhi's Sarita Vihar | Law-Order

 Receptionist stabbed to death during robbery bid in Delhi's Sarita Vihar

 A 50-year-old receptionist was stabbed to death during a robbery bid in southeast Delhis Sarita Vihar area, police said on Friday.
-Kumar told police that around 9 pm, he along with Kallu Dada and Billi alias Sohail, robbed a mobile phone of a man and when he resisted, he stabbed the victim in his chest, the DCP said.
+Kumar told police that around 9 pm, he along two juveniles robbed a mobile phone of a man and when he resisted, he stabbed the victim in his chest, the DCP said.

 - Country: